CPS February 2018

-The intent of the tables are to help a caseworker easily identify the potential consequences of a conviction should a caregiver move from a PCSP to kinship or foster or adoptive placement.
+The charts are intended to help a caseworker easily identify the potential consequences of a conviction should a caregiver move from a PCSP to kinship or foster or adoptive placement.

-• A substantially similar conviction under another state’s law or federal law are handled as though the conviction were one for the comparable offense under Texas law.
+• A substantially similar conviction under another state’s law or federal law is handled as though the conviction were one for the comparable offense under Texas law.

-• An “Attempt to Commit” conviction are treated as falling under the same section of the Penal Code as the crime that was attempted.
+• An “Attempt to Commit” conviction is treated as falling under the same section of the Penal Code as the crime that was attempted.

 • Time limits are based on the date of conviction.